jwpincus/demo_app/README.md

-# README
+# Assumptions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Records should be retrieved from the API every time a user visits.
+* Records should only be stored if they are unique (uniqueness is validated on message, user_handle and created_at).
+The documentation says that id references the user, and not the message, so message uniqueness should not validate on id.

-* System dependencies
+* Errors happen

+# Installation

+* Dependencies: Rails, local instance of postgresql
+* run `bundle`.
+(Go get a coffee while you wait for nokogiri)
+* run `rake db:create`
-* Configuration
+* run `rake db:migrate`

-* Database creation

-* Database initialization

-* How to run the test suite
+* run `rspec` to run the full test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...